-- Catastrophic injury or illness is a severe condition or combination of conditions affecting the mental or physical health of the employee or the employee's immediate family that requires the services of a licensed practitioner for a prolonged period of time and that forces the employee to exhaust all leave time earned by that employee and to lose sick leave compensation from the State for the employee. - Licensed practitioner means practitioner, as defined in the Texas Insurance Code, who is practicing within the scope of his or her license.
+- Catastrophic injury or illness is a severe condition or combination of conditions affecting the mental or physical health of the employee or the employee's immediate family that requires the services of a licensed practitioner for a prolonged period of time and that forces the employee to exhaust all leave time earned by that employee and to lose sick leave compensation from the State for the employee. - Licensed practitioner means practitioner, as defined in the Texas Insurance Code, who is practicing within the scope of his or her license. - Immediate family is defined as those individuals related by kinship, adoption, marriage, or foster children who are so certified by the Department of Human Services [now the Department of Family and Protective Services] who are living in the same household, or if not in the same

-&lt;sup>430 Texas Office of the Attorney General, Opinion GA-0201 (2004).
+420 Texas Office of the Attorney General, Opinion GA-0201 (2004).

-&lt;sup>432 Texas Government Code, Section 661.202 (i) and (j).
+422 Texas Government Code, Section 661.202(i) and (j).